grantharper/security-demo/README.md

 `mvn spring-boot:run -Dspring.profiles.active=secure`
 User a browser to access `http://localhost:8081`

+In secure mode, you also have the option to enable or disable input validation using the following flag in `application-secure.properties`

+`input.validation.enabled=false`

+Disabling input validation will allow you to illustrate the power of an ORM and output encoding in protecting against attacks even when input validation does not occur.

 Currently, the application illustrates the following vulnerabilities
 * SQL Injection
 * Stored Cross-site scripting (XSS)
+* Insecure Direct Object Reference

 ## SQL Injection